-- 1.1.
-Changes to the Road Traffic Act 1988 were enacted in Scotland on 21 October 2019.
-This legislation set specific drug driving limits for 17 specified drugs.
+- 1.1 Changes to the Road Traffic Act 1988 (RTA) were enacted in Scotland on 21 October 2019.
+This legislation sets specific drug driving limits for 17 specified drugs.
 This legislative change was part of Scottish Government's Programme for Government in 2019/20. - 1.2 The response to the new Drug Driving legislation was developed in partnership with Police Scotland and COPFS with oversight by Scottish Government.
 A working group enabled co-ordinated planning across all bodies to the new legislation. - 1.3 Forensic Services support the delivery of the drug blood limit testing requirement for this Act prompted by a positive roadside test.
-This process is accredited to the recognised laboratory standard ISO 17025 by UKAS the UK Accreditation Service. - 1.4 Forensic Services analyse blood samples from those who have been accused of Drug Driving, having tested positive for a banned drug at the roadside. - 1.5 The examination process to detect and quantify drugs subject to the S5A legislation has a high degree of complexity when compared with the more traditional drink driving samples.
+This process is accredited to the recognised laboratory standard ISO 17025 by UKAS - the UK Accreditation Service. - 1.4 Forensic Services analyse blood samples from those who have been accused of Drug Driving, having tested positive for a banned drug at the roadside. - 1.5 The examination process to detect and quantify drugs subject to the S5A legislation has a high degree of complexity when compared with the more traditional drink driving samples.
 In drink-driving cases blood is examined for alcohol only.
 Examination times are longer for S5A drugs driving cases and as such the turnaround times are longer than more simple blood alcohol work. - 1.6 Since the legislation was introduced in Scotland there has been a significantly higher demand for the service than initially forecast by Police Scotland.
-Initial casework was anticipated at circa 1,000 cases per year, however, the actual demand is currently in the region of 2,500 cases per annum and expected to continue to increase. - 1.7 The Scottish Government provided additional £180k capital funding to help enable this growing Forensic Services laboratory capacity with for the one-off procurement of additional instrumentation necessary to increase service capacity. - 1.8 As a consequence of the high level of demand Forensic Services worked with PS and COPFS to increase casework capacity in the lab to around 2,500 cases annually on a temporary basis.
+Initial casework was anticipated at circa 1,000 cases per year, however, the actual demand is currently in the region of 2,500 cases per annum and expected to continue to increase. - 1.7 The Scottish Government provided additional £180k capital funding to help enable this growing Forensic Services laboratory capacity with for the one-off procurement of additional instrumentation necessary to increase service capacity.